miraabela/miraabela.github.io/essays/jsintro.md

 I couldn't agree more with Ms. Grande.
 Java has taught me to love, patience, and pain, but Javascript has allured me with its potential and possibilities.

+#### Hash maps, Who??

+Another quirk about Javascript I love already is how you can just use simple objects to store keys paired with values.
+In Java, to store a key/value data structure, you would use the HashMap class.

 ## Athletic Software Engineering